24/7 Software Menu

 You’re also guaranteeing a way for you to track accountability.

 The protocols to handle are in your incident management system for each associated incident type.

-How’s that for peace of mind?
+How’s that for Proactive Operations?

 But before arming your staff with mobile devices, you need protocols.
-Do you have those ready?

 Being the helpful friends that we are, we’ve got your jumpstart covered.

-Here are a few examples of ‘protocols to handle’ that’d be valuable for staff using mobile devices.
+Here are a few examples of protocols-to-handle that’d be valuable for staff using mobile devices.

 It doesn’t have to be complicated, and these aren’t.

 You only need to give your staff the resources to do their job effectively.
-That’s all.

-For certain locations that incidents could possibly occur outside of normal property or event operations, notify the head of that location rather than having them find out later when they come in the next morning.
+For certain locations that incidents could possibly occur outside of normal property operations, notify the head of that location rather than having them find out later when they come in the next morning.

 It’s an ethical way to keep the peace and keep everyone in the loop.

 You will need to manually do this if you don’t use a progressive incident management system that allows you to automate this action based on incident location.